Stay up to date with notifications from The Independent

 “They read: don’t worry with the bulletproof vest, because we’re going to go for a head shot.”

-The security guard at Presidential Abortion Clinic in Miami, Florida keeps a watchful eye over the parking lot for any trespassers or anything unusual.
+The security guard at Presidential Abortion Clinic in Miami, Florida keeps a watchful eye over the car park for trespassers or anything unusual.

-Back in 2005, the clinic was targeted in an arson attack.
-Now with the state banning abortion at just six weeks, they’re even more conscious of being a target.
+In 2005, the clinic was targeted in an arson attack.
+Now, with the state having banned abortion at just six weeks, they’re even more conscious of being a target.

-Dr Sacks, who runs a clinic in Miami, Florida, said he’s been receiving threats for years
+Dr Daniel Sacks, who runs a clinic in Miami, Florida, said he’s been receiving threats for years

 Resident OB-GYN Dr Daniel Sacks, who also has his own private practice, says that protesters turned up at his house, and his clinic, even before the Dobbs decision.

 The only people permitted to enter the clinic are patients.
-As well as security guards, many abortion providers now have clinic defenders, volunteers whose sole role is to protect patients from driveway to the front door of the clinics.
+As well as security guards, many abortion providers now have clinic defenders, volunteers whose sole role is to protect patients, from the driveway to the front door of the clinic.

-Back at Bristol Women’s Health, Barbara Schwartz and Kimberley Smith, who founded State Line Abortion Access, a charity assisting people seeking abortions, escort patients from their cars to the door of the facility through what they call the “gauntlet”.
+Back at Bristol Women’s Health Clinic, Barbara Schwartz and Kimberly Smith, who founded State Line Abortion Access Partners, a charity assisting people seeking abortions, escort patients from their cars to the door of the facility through what they call the “gauntlet”.

 Barbara Schwartz, a clinic escort in Bristol, helps walk women from their car into the abortion clinic